FrontEnd-classroom-assignments/helloworld/README.md

 > [!IMPORTANT]
-> All assignment in this course includes a GitHub workflow that automatically checks your code using a linter.
+> All Github classroom assignments in this course includes a GitHub workflow that automatically checks your code using a linter.
 To receive full points, the workflow must pass without errors.
 > Before submitting your assignment, you can run the linter locally on your computer using the following command:
 > ```
 > npm run lint